anselmh/HTML5-DPS-Boilerplate/README.md

 This is a HTML5-Boilerplate to use within Adobe Digital Publishing-Suite or other Frameworks.

-This boilerplate consits of a few files with minimal markup for best and easy use as "micro html" interactions in a digital publishing framework like the Adobe Digital Publishing Suite.
+This boilerplate consists of a few files with minimal markup for best and easy use as "micro html" interactions in a digital publishing framework like the Adobe Digital Publishing Suite.
+It works on every modern tablet-device with all services that support the HTML-view.

 Contents
 --------